Trier West Railway: History

 After the war, the overpass at Biewer on the Biewer–Ehrang passenger line was removed and was replaced by a diamond crossing.
 In 1966, 13 pairs of local services ran between Igel and Trier-West, of which only four continued to Ehrang.
 Pallien and Biewer were no longer served from 1966.
 Passenger traffic began to decline in the early 1970s.
 First, passenger services were discontinued late in the evening and on weekends and were replaced by Deutsche Bundesbahn buses.
 The remaining trains were increasingly "in competition" with buses running parallel to the railway line, which eventually led to an increasing reduction in the number of the train services.
 In 1983, passenger services were discontinued after two years of services of only one train each day, the so-called "alibi train".
 In 1983, about 40 freight trains ran on the track each working day.
 After the end of the passenger traffic in 1983, the Ehrang–Biewer passenger tracks were dismantled and the protection of the Mäusheckerweg level crossing was reduced to a half barrier with a flashing light.

 In the late 1980s, an increasing shift of freight trains to the main line on the right (east) side of the Moselle began, which meant that the line was only still for some hours each day.

 In the 1990s, the line was only used for traffic running to the Euren industrial area.
 As a result, part of the line from the branch to the Euren industrial area via Zewen towards Igel had no scheduled trains.
 It was intended to reduce the line to one track and to remove the overhead line.
 The remaining line would have been operated only as a connection to the industrial area.
 Therefore, DB applied for permission to close the Trier West Railway completely.
 The closure was approved on 14 November 1997, but never completed.
 In the late 1990s, the foundations of the former passenger track in Ehrang and Biewer were removed and the line was reopened for the passage of freight.

-Currently the line is used several times an hour for freight.
+Since then the line was used several times an hour for freight.
 The trains run between Ehrang and Wasserbillig and between Saarbrücken and Apach.
 The railway to the Euren/Zewen industrial area is served from Monday to Friday at noon by a freight exchange train (Übergabegüterzug), which runs regularly from Ehrang via Trier-West and Euren.
-Additional services, such as wine deliveries to Schloss Wachenheim, operate as required.
+Additional services, such as wine deliveries to Schloss Wachenheim, operated as required.
 In addition, the Trier West Railway serves as an alternative route for freight, depending on the workload through Trier Hauptbahnhof.